dsaronin/kinokero/README.md

 printer device/cups related
 * *printer_poll_cycle:* = PRINTER_POLL_CYCLE

+### kinokero global constants

-Current constant defaults are defined as follows:
+Current constant defaults are defined as follows, with the actual definitions in _lib/kinokero.rb_ .

 ```ruby
 # mimetype for how to encode CDD files